Qihoo360/hbox/doc/faq.md

 ### 6. The mnist data set used in the example.

 ### 7. How to set the number of the machines and local port on the distribute LightGBM application ?
 User can get the information of the number of machines and local port from the environment variables and write into the configuration file on the distribute LightGBM application (More details in $XLEARNING_HOME/examples/distLightGBM ).
-Note that it's necessary to copy the configuration file at current directory to avoid the more containers modify the same file when they are at one machine, like :
+Note that it is necessary to copy the configuration file at current directory to avoid the more containers modify the same file when they are at one machine, like :

     cp train.conf train_real.conf
     chmod 777 train_real.conf